cosmopetrich/thirdparty-release-action/README.md

 - No support for opening PRs against the non-primary branch.
 - Considers draft releases when finding a new version number.
-- No support for packaging release versions of libraries (i.e. without debug libs).

 ## Usage